Yvettezun/MyMathGame/README.md

 ## Technologies
 This project was built using Kotlin.
 ## Collaborators
 This project was completed in a group of 5 as part of our capstone course at UNT Dallas.
+Group members are: Aboubacar Nguessan, Benjamin Jensen,Yvette Zuniga,Temitope Adekoya and Noel Milan.